raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

 You should see a forest backdrop and a teeny tiny tree in the bottom centre of the screen.
-Remember, stay as still as possible and the tree will grow.
+Remember, stay as still as possible to make the tree grow.

 Click the green flag to play and follow the instructions embedded in the game.